 - How do I go about finding out what are my strengths and weaknesses?

 - How do you think others view me?

 - What types of skills are important to my field?

 - How do I improve my public speaking skills?

 - How do I improve my communication skills?

-- What do you think I should focus on for the next 3 to 5 years to get to the next level in my career?
+- What do you think I should focus on for the next three to five years to get to the next level in my career?

-How My Mentor Helped Me to Achieve My Career Goals
+How My Mentor Helped Me Achieve My Career Goals